Discovering Sathya Sai Baba

-Carol had intended to tell Sai Baba that they were introducing the ‘Education in Human Values’ programme into many UK schools and would therefore not require a school.
+Carol had intended to tell Sai Baba that they were introducing the ‘Education in Human Values’ program into many UK schools and would not need a school.
 But as soon as she thought the words and began to speak Sai Baba interrupted her saying ‘Sathya Sai School.
 Yes, yes, yes.
 I bless.
 I bless.’
-The huge task that Sai Baba nonchalantly requested is gradually taking shape- but that’s another amazing story….
+The huge task that Sai Baba nonchalantly requested is gradually taking shape but that’s another amazing story…

 When we returned to home we were greeted by our usual mountain of letters.
-Amongst them was a package from Peggy Mason
+Among them was a package from Peggy Mason

-I’d read one of her book in the past and posted a letter to her sometime ago, but nonetheless it seemed very odd that I should arrive so perfectly on cue.
+I’d read one of her books in the past and posted a letter to her some time ago, but nonetheless, it seemed very odd that I should arrive so perfectly on cue.
 She enclosed all the information she had about Sai Baba and the afterlife.
-“Of course reincarnation entails the survival of the individuality,’ writes Peggy. ”One of my favourite quotes of Baba’s: “The good fortune that has brought you face to face with me is something for which you must thank your merit won through previous lives.”
+“Of course reincarnation entails the survival of the individuality,’ writes Peggy. ”One of my favorite quotes of Baba’s: “The good fortune that has brought you face to face with me is something for which you must thank your merit won through previous lives.”

 ‘Baba replied at once: “No, not at all.”‘